-Pregnant women with thyroid disease should be diagnosed and the treatment managed preferably in multidisciplinary clinics, where obstetricians, endocrinologists, pediatricians and other healthcare professionals can jointly work together to reduce risks of adverse pregnancy and neonatal outcomes associated with thyroid disease.
+"Pregnant women with thyroid disease should be diagnosed and the treatment managed preferably in multidisciplinary clinics, where obstetricians, endocrinologists, pediatricians and other healthcare professionals can jointly work together to reduce risks of adverse pregnancy and neonatal outcomes associated with thyroid disease."
 (Männistö, 2013)

-Also, it is quite possible that anti-thyroid antibodies, passed from mother to baby, may be making Baby hypothyroid (Rastogi and LaFranchi, 2010).
+Also, it is quite possible that anti-thyroid antibodies, passed from you to your baby, may be making Baby hypothyroid (Rastogi and LaFranchi, 2010).
 The endocrinologist can easily sort out this issue and take corrective action.

-Ten to 20% of pregnant women have anti-thyroid antibodies as do 1/10 of newborn infants.
+"Ten to 20% of pregnant women have anti-thyroid antibodies as do 1/10 of newborn infants."
 (Nelson, 2009)

 The good news here is that anti-thyroid antibodies from Mom generally disappear within weeks after birth (Foley, Jr et al, 1994).
-But even so, the affected neonate is off to a slower start than he or she should be-Baby has a lot of catching up to do!
+But even so, the affected neonate is off to a slower start in life than he or she should be and Baby has a lot of catching up to do.
 Furthermore, although this problem may go away, thyroid issues may remain-hence, my strong belief that an endocrinologist should be involved in the care of the struggling baby.

-Just so you know, a new mom worrying about her baby is standard operating procedure-so many things can go wrong.
+Just so you know, a new mom worrying about her baby is standard operating practice-so many things can go wrong.
+And it is mom's job to worry.
 But kids are tough!
 They can often overcome adversity and turn out normal if corrective action is taken in a timely manner (and if we keep our fingers crossed).
 So do your best.
-With you on your toes and advocating intelligently and successfully (and forcibly) on Baby's behalf, things should turn out just fine.
-One last thing I want you to know.
-Mothers who eat the Western diet (that's probably you), receive too much of a fatty acid called omega-6 and generally do not eat enough foods that contain the fatty acid DHA.
-A deficiency of DHA can interfere with proper brain development. (see Morse, 2012) Supplementing with the purest of fish oils (to reduce exposure to such evils as mercury), and eating more healthfully may be-no, is-a step in the right direction.
+With you on your toes, and advocating intelligently and successfully (and forcibly) on Baby's behalf, things should turn out just fine.

+One last thing I want you to be aware of: Mothers who eat the Western diet (that's probably you), receive too much of a fatty acid called omega-6 and generally do not eat enough foods that contain the fatty acid DHA.
+A deficiency of DHA can interfere with proper brain development. (see Morse, 2012) Supplementing with the purest of fish oils (to reduce exposure to such evils as mercury), and eating more healthfully, may be a step in the right direction.
 With respect to fish oil supplementation, you should probably run this by the physician involved before you begin.
 Don't like fish?
 There are alternative sources of DHA.

 Dear Worried Advocate Mom With Struggling Baby, I hope you will act on the information presented.
 I want what is best for your baby.
 I want what is best for you.
-Worrying and doing nothing will not help your baby in the least.
+Worrying and doing nothing will not help struggling Baby.